Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 and then press ENTER.

-Once group policy is updated, you can continue to the next step to verify audit policy settings were applied correctly.
+Once the group policy is updated, you can continue to the next step, which is to verify that the audit policy settings were applied correctly.

-You can also wait for the group policy to be updated as per the Windows schedule.
+You can also wait for the group policy to be updated per the Windows schedule.

 d) Verify audit logon events were applied correctly